MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Get-UICulture.md

 ## Notes

-- You can also use the `$PsCulture` and `$PsUICulture` variables.
-The $PsCulture variable stores the name of the current culture, and the `$PsUICulture` variable stores the name of the current UI culture.
+You can also use the `$PSCulture` and `$PSUICulture` variables.
+The `$PSCulture` variable stores the name of the current culture, and the `$PSUICulture` variable stores the name of the current UI culture.

 ## Related links